-DQN and DDQN have very similar performance in the cart-pole environment.
-However, this is a simple environment with a very smooth reward function.
+DQN and DDQN have similar performance in the cart-pole environment.
+However, this is a simple environment with a smooth reward function.
 In reality, DDQN should always give better performance.

-(1) Pay attention, not just to the mean lines in the middle, but to the top and bottom bounds representing the maximum and minimum values obtained by any of the 5 seeds during that episode.
+(1) Pay attention not to the mean lines in the middle, but to the top and bottom bounds representing the maximum and minimum values obtained by any of the five seeds during that episode.
 DDQN shows tighter bounds, basically, showing more stability on performance.

-(2) In the second plot, you see the same pattern, DDQN has narrower bounds.
-In terms of performance, DQN reaches the max in less number of episodes on the cart-pole environment for a seed, but DDQN reaches the max in similar number of episodes across all seeds: Stability.

-(3) DQN goes through more steps in fewer episodes in that "lucky" seed and arguably related to performance (remember the cart-pole environment is about "lasting").

-(4) In terms of time, DDQN takes a bit longer than DQN to successfully pass the environment.

-(5) For both, training and wallclock time.
+- (a) In the second plot, you see the same pattern: DDQN has narrower bounds.
+In terms of performance, DQN reaches the max in fewer episodes on the cart-pole environment for a seed, but DDQN reaches the max in a similar number of episodes across all seeds: stability. - (3) In this case, our seed is lucky and generates good random numbers, and DQN goes through more steps in fewer episodes (remember the cart-pole environment is about "lasting"). - H (4) In terms of time, DDQN takes a bit longer than DQN to successfully pass the environment. - (5) For both training and wallclock time